abraaoz/with-peer-deps/README.md

   "version": "0.0.1",
   "dependencies": {
     "my-design-system": "0.0.3",
-    "react-native-linear-gradient": "2.5.6" // <-- this will be automatically appended when you add my-design-system using `npx -p with-peer-deps@latest add my-design-system`
+    "react-native-linear-gradient": "2.5.6" // <-- this will be automatically appended when you add my-design-system using `npx with-peer-deps@latest add my-design-system`
   }
 }
 ```